-This course will seek to critically examine the construction of ethnicity, class, religion, disability, age, and gender among others.
+This course critically examines the construction of ethnicity, class, religion, disability, age, and gender among others.
 In doing so, candidates will develop a historical understanding and appreciation for others of diverse backgrounds.
 Given the diverse cultural context in the United Arab Emirates, it is particularly vital candidates understand this level of multiculturalism particularly in relation to social relationships and power structures that will have critical implications for classroom teachers.